YvesLangstonMays/MAPD/ReadMe.md

 ![PCA2 vs PCA 3](Results/pca_variance_k_2_pca2v3.png)

----
+The two plots above support the earlier conclusion that the first two principle components and a k of 3 are the most robust.

 ### Model Validation

+Dispersion:

+_Dispersion plot here._

 Silhouette Score:
 ![Silhouette Score](Results/silhouette_scores_k_3.png)
 Silhouette scores compare the intra cluster distances with the distances between clusters to minimize overlap and provide the k value at which this is accomplished.
+A higher score represents better clustering.

 Gap Statistic:
 ![Gap Statistic](Results/gap_stat_k_3.png)

 - K=2 → best Silhouette
 - K≈8 → best Gap → indicates hierarchical signaling waves
+- K = 8 may represent overfitting.

 ---